 Instead, they put their extra cash toward their mortgage payment, which they paid off in 7 years, and invested Chris’s entire paycheck.
 This allowed Chris’s wife, Kim, to cut back to part-time work in 2012 after their daughter was born.
-It also gave him the freedom to retire from his career as a physical therapist at the age of 41.
+It also gave Chris the freedom to retire from his career as a physical therapist at the age of 41.

-While it was tempting for the Mamulas to succumb to lifestyle inflation when their income quadrupled, they knew doing so would keep them from achieving their most important goal: becoming financially independent at a young age.
+While it was tempting for the Mamulas to succumb to lifestyle inflation when their income almost quadrupled, they knew doing so would keep them from achieving their most important goal: becoming financially independent at a young age.

 How Lifestyle Inflation Works